On Approximations of Data-Driven Chance Constrained Programs over Wasserstein Balls: Incomparability of the Three Approximation Schemes

-We close this paper by demonstrating that the CVaR approximation is generally incomparable to the Bonferroni approximation for ambiguous joint chance constraints over Wasserstein balls.
-In particular, we compare the two approximation schemes in the context of joint chance constrained programs with right-hand side uncertainty, and we provide two examples where either of the two approximations is strictly less conservative then the other one.
+We first provide two examples where either of the CVaR and the Bonferroni approximations is strictly less conservative than the other one.
 This is in stark contrast to Chebyshev ambiguity sets, where the worst-case CVaR approximation is known to dominate the Bonferroni approximation (see \citealt{Chen_Sim_Sun_Teo_2010} and \citealt{zymler2013distributionally}).

 \begin{example} Consider the following instance of the distributionally robust problem~\eqref{prob:cc general}: